DSIMB/PEGASUS/README.md

 ## Introduction

-**PEGASUS** is a comprehensive tool designed for protein sequence analysis.
-It generates embeddings using pre-trained models, predicts various structural and functional metrics, and can optionally generate interactive result web pages for each protein sequence provided.
-PEGASUS accepts a FASTA file as input and allows users to specify the computation device (CPU or GPU).
+**PEGASUS** is a sequence-based predictor of MD-derived information on protein flexibility.
+It generates embeddings using pre-trained models, predicts residue-wise real values of backbone fluctuation (RMSF), Phi & Psi dihedral angles standard deviation, and average Local Distance Difference Test (Mean LDDT) across the trajectory, and can optionally generate interactive result web pages for each protein sequence provided.
+PEGASUS accepts a FASTA (optionnaly aligned) file as input and allows users to specify the computation device (CPU or GPU).

 ## Features